Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

   return ref_slot >= compute_start_slot_at_epoch(ELECTRA_FORK_EPOCH)
 ```

+It is worth noting the Bunker mode check, which predicts the size of the correlated penalty for slashed validators in future epochs.
+This algorithm requires checking the activation of the Electra spec not for a report reference slot, but for future epochs.

 ##### Deposit Mechanism Migration

 It is proposed to change the logic of Accounting Oracle to account for Eth1 bridge deposits in the `pending_deposits` queue for non-activated validators with an unexpected balance (less than `LIDO_DEPOSIT_AMOUNT`) in the total balance of Lido validators on the consensus layer.